 10. Pinot Coast, Australia

 As tends to happen after disasters, a number of people believe the entire continent of Australia went ablaze these past few months.
 But much of the country was unaffected, and if you’re looking to help Australia get back on its feet, check out its oldest wine-producing region set along the southeastern coast near Melbourne.
 Here you’ll find the colorful countryside, in harvest season, when wineries are working their hardest among bright oranges, yellows, and reds.
-There are 146 wine producers along the 400 miles of the Pinot Coast, with the Geelong, Mornington, Peninsula, and Gippsland regions all offering their own take on pinot grigio.
+There are 146 wine producers along the 400 miles of the Pinot Coast, with the Geelong, Mornington, Peninsula, and Gippsland regions all offering their own take on pinot noir.

 But it’s not just wine tasting that excels here during Australian fall.
 You can also go whale watching, diving, and surfing off the coast.
 Or check out wild penguins at Phillip Island’s Penguin Parade.
 Whatever your flavor, you can’t go wrong along the Pinot Coast.